 4X5 sandwiching type negative made out of stainless steel or plated steel or brass, locating guide slots at one end, handle at other, 4 film guide pins and holes on other half, do not know what enlarger it was made for, will photograph it for you, Mint-, $15

 2 1/4X2 1/4 glassless negative carrier for 4X5 enlarger.
-I do not know what enlarger this is made for.
-This carrier is for the same enlarger as is the above 4X5 carrier. $25.
+I do not know what enlarger this is made for. $25.

-Heat absorbing glass for the same unknown 4X5 enlarger that the above 2 carriers fit.
+Heat absorbing glass for the same unknown 4X5 enlarger that the above carrier fits.
 In case you want it for the glass, the glass is 5 X 6 5/8". $50

 Kodak Precision A 2 1/4X3 1/4 glassless carrier, box, $40.
 The Kodak Precision A is one of my favorite enlargers.
 It is simply beautiful; that is, beautiful because of its simplicity.
 The negative carriers are some of the best.